Jump right in:

 Xbox Nation

 Games are listed by their official title in North America at the time and in mostly alphabetical order without leading articles.
-Series with roman numerals or other inconsistencies have been put in an order that hopefully makes more sense.
-The order can look weird since titles can vary in length as well as where the spaces, numbers, and colons go.
-Games with the same name that play significantly differently on different systems are separated.
+Series with roman numerals or other inconsistencies have been put in an order that hopefully makes sense.
+The order can look weird with the varied usage of spaces, numbers, colons, and other special characters.
+Games with the same name on different systems are separated, unless they came out around the same time and are pretty much identical.

-The earliest game included is 1988’s Phantasy Star, the third JRPG to reach North America or Europe, while the latest is 2022’s Soul Hackers 2.
-There are few reviews from after 2010, as there were few magazines left, and even fewer scans available of them.
+The earliest game included is 1988’s Phantasy Star, the third JRPG to reach North America or Europe, while the latest is 2023’s Final Fantasy XVI.
+There are fewer reviews from after 2010, as there were few magazines left, and even fewer scans available of them.
 The 1992-2005 era probably has the most coverage.

 There are a few anomalies worth noting.
 Magazines occasionally reviewed games that never came to their region, or never left Japan at all.
 There are a few retrospective reviews, written years after a game came out.
 Nintendo Power’s early days threw out review scores inconsistently, sometimes giving scores to games without a written review, or giving scores in a walkthrough.
 They even reviewed Brandish twice.